-The open coil remains energized only as long as the circuit breaker is opened and the output releases.
+The open coil remains energized only as long as the circuit breaker is opened and the trip relay is open.
 This takes approximately 100 ms depending on the size and type of the breaker.
-When the breaker opens, the auxiliary contacts open the inductive circuit; however, the trip contact does not open at the same time.
+When the breaker opens, the auxiliary contacts of the circuit breaker open the inductive circuit; however, the trip contact does not open at the same time.
 The device's output relay contact opens in under 50 ms or after a set release delay that takes place after the breaker is opened.
 This means that the open coil is energized for a while after the breaker has already opened.
 The coil could even be energized a moment longer if the circuit breaker failure protection has to be used and the incomer performs the trip.